 No, I know I took that completely out of context, and I do understand he was talking about a particular aspect of the TV experience.
 It just struck me as funny that he couched discussion of his run in a comparison to a TV show, particularly given the move/TV show feel of his writing.

-J. Caleb Mozzocco is a freelance writer and (extremely) amateur(-ish) artist who lives and works in Ohio.
+J. Caleb Mozzocco is a freelance writer who lives and works in Ohio.

-Creators and publishers who would like their books considered for review here and/or anywhere else he contributes can feel free to contact him at the address above.
+Creators and publishers who would like their books considered for review here (and/or anywhere else he contributes) may feel free to contact him at jcalebmozzocco@gmail.com.

-Editors and publishers of respectable publications who would like Caleb to write about comics for them are also welcome to contact him and offer him work.
+Editors at respectable publications who would like Caleb to write for them are also welcome to contact him and offer him work.
 He loves money.

 4 comments: